 And we would like to answer the following questions:

 - Is there an interaction effect between sunlight exposure and watering frequency? (e.g. the effect that sunlight exposure has on the plants is dependent on watering frequency)

 We would use a two-way ANOVA for this analysis because we have two factors.
 If instead we wanted to know how only watering frequency affected plant growth, we would use a one-way ANOVA since we would only be working with one factor.

 Two-Way ANOVA Assumptions

-1. Normality – your dependent variable should be approximately normally distributed for each combination of the groups of the two factors.
+1. Normality – The response variable is approximately normally distributed for each group.

-We want to know whether or not plant growth is influenced by sunlight exposure (none, low, medium, high) and watering frequency (daily, weekly).
-In total, we plant 40 seeds of a certain type of plant and grows them for two months under different sunlight and watering conditions.
-At the end of two months, we measure and record the height (in inches) of each plant.
+A botanist wants to know whether or not plant growth is influenced by sunlight exposure and watering frequency.
+She plants 40 seeds and lets them grow for two months under different conditions for sunlight exposure and watering frequency.
+After two months, she records the height of each plant.
 The results are shown below:

 In the table above, we see that there were five plants grown under each combination of conditions.
 For example, there were five plants grown with daily watering and no sunlight and their heights after two months were 4.8 inches, 4.4 inches, 3.2 inches, 3.9 inches, and 4.4 inches: